EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

 The [Attributes](https://github.com/DevExpress-Examples/xaf-create-multitenant-application/tree/23.2.3%2B/CS/OutlookInspired.Module/Attributes) folder contains attribute declarations.

 - `FontSizeDeltaAttribute`
-  This attribute is applied to properties of `Customer`, `Employee`, `Evaluation`, `EmployeeTask`, `Order`, and `Product` types to configure the font size.
-The implementation is context-dependent; in the WinForms application, this attribute it is used by the `LabelPropertyEditor`...
+  This attribute is applied to properties of `Customer`, `Employee`, `Evaluation`, `EmployeeTask`, `Order`, and `Product` types to configure font size. he implementation is context-dependent; in the WinForms application, this attribute it is used by the `LabelPropertyEditor`...

   [OutlookInspired.Win/Editors/LabelControlPropertyEditor.cs](https://github.com/DevExpress-Examples/xaf-create-multitenant-application/blob/23.2.3%2B/CS/OutlookInspired.Win/Editors/LabelControlPropertyEditor.cs):